If you haven’t yet learned to file fold your clothes to keep them organized – what are you waiting for?

 For others, though…just thinking about it can cause them to run screaming out the front door before they even get started.

 It’s maybe not the best method for casual organizers.

-In the traditional stacked method, the tendency is to just grab whatever is on top, and all too often the clothing items that are at the bottom of the stack rarely get worn – or even remembered.
+In the traditional stacked method, we tend to just grab whatever item of clothing is on the top of the stack.
+Too often, the clothing items that are at the bottom of the stack rarely get worn – or even remembered.

 How to Fold Clothes – A Quick Review

 Here’s a quick review of her method.
 Again, the goal is to turn every clothing item into a long rectangle, and then fold it to make a small “package” that can stand up on its own.

 But let Marie Kondo explain it to you herself (4-minute video):